-UAs MUST NOT heed http-equiv="Public-Key-Pins" attribute settings on <meta> elements [W3C.REC-html401-19991224] in received content.
+UAs MUST NOT heed http-equiv="Public-Key-Pins" or http-equiv="Public-Key-Pins-Report-Only" attribute settings on <meta> elements [W3C.REC-html401-19991224] in received content.

 2.4.
 Semantics of Pins

 An SPKI Fingerprint is defined as the output of a known cryptographic hash algorithm whose input is the DER-encoded ASN.1 representation of the SubjectPublicKeyInfo (SPKI) field of an X.509 certificate.
 A Pin is defined as the combination of the known algorithm identifier and the SPKI Fingerprint computed using that algorithm.